 HAO = (Open of previous bar + Close of previous bar) / 2

 HAC = (Open + High + Low + Close) / 4

 HAH = Highest of High, Open, or Close

 HAL = Lowest of Low, Open, or Close

-Trading with Heikin Ashi
+Advantages of Heikin Ashi

-The main advantage is that the charts are much "smoother" looking.
-This helps to more easily identify the trending direction.
-Heikin Ashi Charts are also color coded, like candlesticks, so as long as the price is rising (based on the calculations) then the bars will show up as green (or another color or your choosing).
-As long as the price is falling (based on the calculation) then the bars will show up as red (or another color of your choosing).
+While Heikin Ashi won't show the exact price all the time, there are benefits to using these charts.
+The main advantage is that they look much "smoother," which helps to identify the trending direction more easily.
+Heikin Ashi Charts are also color-coded, like candlesticks.
+As long as the price is rising (based on the calculations), then the bars will show up as green (or another color of your choosing).
+As long as the price is falling (based on the calculation), then the bars will show up as red (or another color of your choosing).

-Rather, some traders will like Heikin Ashi charts because they help isolate the trend better and aren't as choppy looking, while other traders will like the precise pricing of candlestick or bar charts.
+One chart type isn't necessarily better than another.
+Rather, some traders like Heikin Ashi charts because they help isolate the trend better and aren't as choppy to look at, while others like the additional detail and precise pricing of standard candlestick or bar charts.